-This information is specifically for Seattle University undergraduate summer research students who have received a College of Science and Engineering research award or are working on a faculty's research grant.
-Please follow the instructions below to get started:
+The information below is for Seattle University undergraduate Summer research students who have received a College of Science and Engineering research award or are working on a faculty's research grant.

 Faculty and students participating in summer research are expected to fulfill the Seattle University training in Responsible Conduct of Research (RCR) through completion of one training module.
 Register with the Collaborative Institutional Training Initiative (CITI) as an affiliate of Seattle University (Instructions on how to access CITI Training).
 When selecting curriculum, choose “Responsible Conduct of Research – Life Sciences;” then choose the curriculum that best suits your research field (Engineers, Physical Science, Biomedical investigators).
 For further instructions please refer to this RCR Explained.